Skip to Main Navigation

 Development Challenges

-The lack of availability of good training and weak links between supply and demand compound a weak labor market and low productivity growth.
-Disempowerment among girls and women hinders growth through unfavorable levels of fertility, high child and maternal mortality, low levels of skills among women, and the poor productivity of women in the labor market.
+The lack of good training and weak links between supply and demand compound a weak labor market and low productivity growth.
+Disempowerment among girls and women hinders growth through unfavorable fertility levels, high child and maternal mortality, low levels of skills among women, and poor productivity of women in the labor market.

 Additional challenges include maintaining macroeconomic stability, considering the country’s exposure to commodity price fluctuations, and making further efforts to reestablish confidence through improved economic governance and increased transparency.
 Structural reforms are needed to support the struggling private sector.
-That, and diversifying the economy away from its focus on capital-intensive projects and low-productivity subsistence agriculture—while strengthening the key drivers of inclusion, such as improved quality of education and health service delivery—could in turn improve social indicators.
+Diversifying the economy away from its focus on capital-intensive projects and low-productivity subsistence agriculture—while strengthening the key drivers of inclusion, such as improved quality of education and health service delivery—could, in turn, improve social indicators.

 What's New